pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 `
 ```

-- AuthKey (string) used for restricted requests with Access Manager.
+- AuthKey (Type: string) Used for Access Manager restricted requests.

 This method doesn't take any arguments.